 Rugby League and the Lido Shuffle

-It was early morning on Bondi Beach and a sliver of shimmering sunshine prised my tightly shut eyes open.
+Early morning on Bondi Beach, Sydney, and a bright sliver of shimmering sunshine prised tightly shut eyes open, like a painful, dazzling yellow wedge.
 My face contorted as I slowly cracked open encrusted eyelids to reveal tired and blood-shot eyes, on a face that was expressing utter bewilderment.
-After a few seconds of slowly dissipating confusion, I woke to find myself lying on my back, in the sand, and with my head resting in my girlfriend’s lap.
+After a few seconds of slowly dissipating confusion, I woke to find myself lying on my back, in the sand, and with my head in my girlfriend’s lap.

 “Whaaat?
 Oh… hi.”

-It was the morning after the night before, several hours after the twenty-four hours of free beer to players and their guests that was provided in the beer garden of the Bondi Rex Hotel.
+It was the morning after the night before and several hours after the twenty-four hours of free beer to players and their guests that was provided by the Bondi Rex Hotel.
 The Bondi “A” Grade Rugby League team had only days earlier defeated the hot favourites, Paddington Colts, in the grand final at Waverley Oval and the Rex Hotel, who was the Bondi team’s main sponsor, put on a beer fest in celebration.
 I had only recently begun to go out with the very tolerant and forgiving Maria, a local Bondi girl, who had nursed and protected me throughout the entire night.

 Living in the Sydney beach suburb of Bondi during the last year of University studies was fabulous.
 I shared a flat with two girls who were also university students, only a few streets back from the beach.
-Summer was like being on permanent holiday, with the beachfront only about a five minute walk away.
+Summer was like being on permanent holiday, with the beachfront only about a five-minute walk away.
 Winter in Bondi was a revelation.
-Being raised in the outer western suburbs, I had only visited and seen a beach during the daytime hours of summer.
+Being raised in the outer western suburbs of Sydney, I had only visited and seen a beach during the daytime hours of summer.
 After I was inadvertently caught at the beach during a winter storm one night, I became so enamoured with the novel and dramatic scene that I deliberately repeated the experience many times over.

 We trained twice a week for most of the season but up to four times a week during the semi-final series, along with a fifth, discussion-type meeting on Saturday mornings.
 Tuesday night training was a light workout and was usually accompanied by saunas and spa baths to counter the soreness everybody was feeling from the preceding Sunday game.
 One time in the sauna, I was wearing only my Speedo swimming trunks and happened to walk by our huge, 110kg, Maori prop-forward who went by the nickname of “Baby Ape”.
 He eyed me as I walked across in front of him on the way to finding a seat and loudly exclaimed in front of the assembled group of teammates:

-Some of the boys found this quite amusing.
-I shook my head in feigned disappointment and replied:
+Some of the boys found this quite amusing, but when I shook my head in feigned disappointment and replied:

 “Thanks a lot for pointing that out, Ape.
-Does that mean that you’re a big one”
+Does that mean that you’re a big one?”, the sauna boomed with laughter.

 Baby Ape got back at me the next training night when he thought it would be funny to pick me up and literally throw me over a full-sized fence.